 WHAT IS A STUDENT LOAN?

-A student loan is money you borrow and must pay back with interest.
-However, some loans don’t have interest while attending school.
+A student loan is a money you borrow and must pay back with interest.
+However, some loans don’t have an interest while attending school.
 Students, make sure you understand the term and conditions of the company and the loan.
 Don’t be afraid to ask questions!

 Student loans come from the federal government, from private sources (i.e. the bank), or from other organizations.
 In addition, it’s important to remember that loans are legal obligations that make students (or parents) responsible for repaying the amount borrowed with interest.
 Even though students don’t have to begin repaying student loans right away, don’t wait to understand the responsibilities as a borrower.